Miihir79/TelegramBot/README.md

 # TelegramBot
-A bot in telegram which provides crypto prices.
+A bot in telegram which provides crypto prices through preset commands, I aim to improve it by adding more crypto currencies and  even normal currency exchnage rates along with graphs.

 # What do you need to get started?